ACHUX21/Writeups/HackTheBox/TwoMillion/Readme.md

       },
 ```

-It seems that after spending some time searching, I have discovered a Remote Code Execution (RCE) vulnerability in the username parameter.
+It seems that after spending some time searching, I have discovered a vulnerability in the username parameter.
 This is a significant finding as it allows you to inject commands and potentially gain unauthorized access.

 `/api/v1/admin/vpn/generate`